Mohammad-Kolivand/Mohammad-Kolivand/README.md

 💻 Junior Frontend Developer (React)
 ⚡ Focused on building responsive, clean, and user-friendly UI
 📚 Always learning and improving my skills in modern web technologies
-🤝 Team player with strong collaboration mindset
+🤝 TeamWork with strong collaboration mindset
 🔄 Flexible and adaptable in fast-changing environments
 💼 Committed and responsible in my work
 🚀 Passionate about creating efficient and scalable web applications